Christian Bethancourt Player Props: Rays vs. Tigers

-After going 0-for-2 in his last game, Christian Bethancourt and the Tampa Bay Rays face the Detroit Tigers (who will hand the ball to Spencer Turnbull) at 4:10 PM ET on Saturday.
+On Sunday, Christian Bethancourt (on the back of going 0-for-2) and the Tampa Bay Rays play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Tigers.
+He had a hitless showing in his last game (0-for-2) against the Tigers.

 Christian Bethancourt Game Info & Props vs. the Tigers